pastorcmentarny/denva/README.md

 I am planning to add:
 - Indoor air quality
 - dBm measurement
-- camera to do pictures periodically while I am not at home

 This project is written in Python 3 and uses: